webnt-dev/aws-demo-api/README.md

 * AppSync GraphQL service
 * Schema and resolvers for GraphQL
+	* resolvers javaScript and VTL
+	* direct resolvers (using VTL) and pipelines using JavaScript
+	* JS resolvers validation (just commented example)

 ## Configuration

 ### aws/config/sandbox.template.yml

-Rename file to just `sandbox.yml` and fill your own information (region, client key, secret key)
+Rename file to just `sandbox.yml` and fill your own information (region, client key, secret key).

+Bucked specified as `installBucketName` must already exists (cannot be created by this process)

 ### aws/stack/sandbox.yml